confluentinc/tutorials/merging/ksql/README.md

-# Merging multiple streams into one
+# Merging multiple streams

 In this tutorial, we take a look at the case when you have multiple streams, but you'd like to merge them into one.
-We'll use the example of streams of a music catalog to demonstrate.
+We'll use multiple streams of a music catalog to demonstrate.

 ## Setup